Find a Lender-Approved Local Conveyancer in Oldham

 • Proceeding to exchange of contracts and then preparing for completion

-• Accepting the sale proceeds and transferring funds to the vendor, the estate agent and other relevant parties (where appropriate)
+• Receiving sale proceeds and wiring funds to the vendor, the estate agent and other relevant parties (if relevant)

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.